Archfx/tinyos/07-ExterInterrupt/README.md

 w_mie(r_mie() | MIE_MTIE);
 ```

-### PLIC
+### PIC in RISC-V

-After roughly reviewing the interrupt handling introduced previously, let us return to the focus of this article: **PLIC**.
-PLIC (Platform-Level Interrupt Controller) is a PIC built for the RISC-V platform.
-In fact, there will be multiple interrupt sources (keyboard, mouse, hard disk...) connected to PLIC.
-PLIC will determine the priority of these interrupts and then allocate them to the processor's Hart (the minimum hardware thread in RISC-V). unit) for interrupt processing.
+RISC-V has its own Programmable Interrupt Controller implementation known as Platform-Level Interrupt Controller (PLIC).
+As we discussed earlier, there can be multiple interrupt sources (keyboard, mouse, hard disk...) connected to PLIC of a system.
+PLIC will determine the priority of these interrupts and then allocate them to the processor's Hart (the minimum hardware thread in RISC-V) for processing by the CPU.

-###IRQ

-> In computer science, an interrupt means that the processor receives a signal from hardware or software, indicating that an event has occurred and should be noted.
-This situation is called an interrupt.
-Usually, after receiving an asynchronous signal from peripheral hardware or a synchronous signal from software, the processor will perform corresponding hardware/software processing.
-Sending such a signal is called an interrupt request (IRQ). -- wikipedia
+### Interrupt Request

+An Interrupt Request is also known as IRQ, is a mechanism used by hardware devices to signal the CPU that they need attention or service.
+When a hardware device requires the CPU to perform a task, such as processing incoming data or handling an event, it sends an interrupt request.
+The CPU then temporarily suspends its current operation, saves its state, and jumps to a predefined location in memory known as an interrupt handler.
+This handler executes the necessary actions to address the request from the device.
+IRQs are assigned unique numerical identifiers, typically ranging from 0 to 15 in legacy systems, to distinguish between different interrupt sources.
+Each IRQ is associated with specific hardware components, such as keyboards, mice, storage devices, or network cards, allowing the CPU to prioritize and handle interrupts appropriately.
-Taking the RISC-V virtual machine - Virt in Qemu as an example, its [source code](https://github.com/qemu/qemu/blob/master/include/hw/riscv/virt.h) defines IRQs for different interrupts:
+Taking the RISC-V virtual machine - Virt in Qemu as an example, its [source code](https://github.com/qemu/qemu/blob/master/include/hw/riscv/virt.h) defines IRQs for different interrupts as follows:

 ```cpp
 enum {